 - The Old Mutual Absolute Smooth Growth Portfolio is the default investment portfolio selected by the OMEGS Joint Management Committee for members who don’t make an active investment decision.
 It provides smoothed returns and a 50% guarantee.
 AGP Smooth is a good “one-size-fits-all” investmentappropriate for the needs of the majority of OMEGS members.

-- The Old Mutual Absolute Secure Growth Portfolio is similar to AGP Smooth, but offers a 100% guarantee (on benefit payments).
-However, there is a capital charge of 2.7% p.a. charged for the 100% guarantee.
+- The Old Mutual Coregrowth 100 Portfolio offers a 100% guarantee (on benefit payments).
+However, there is a capital charge of 1.8% p.a. charged for the 100% guarantee.
+Additionally, the underlying assets are more conservatively invested relative to the AGP Smooth Growth Portfolio.

 - The AGP range uses enhanced smoothing technology to grow retirement savings while protecting investors from the risk of volatile markets.
 The returns that are earned by the investments underlying the AGP portfolios are smoothed over time through bonuses that are declared monthly in advance.
 AGP’s assets are invested in an aggressive balanced portfolio which comprises both local and global equities, interest bearing assets, property and alternative investments.
 Smoothing is a process used to deliver long-term returns to investors in a predictable and stable way.
 This protects members from the short-term volatility and uncertainty that is often associated with investing in market-linked balanced funds.